Skip to content

 Dr. John Lee

 Dr. John Lee is associate dean for Faculty and Academic Affairs and a professor in the Department of Teacher Education and Learning Sciences in the College of Education at North Carolina State University.
 He was an author of the "College, Career and Civic Life Framework for Standards in Social Studies" and is a founder and co-director of the C3 Teachers project.
-He has authored or co-authored several books books, including Inquiry-Based Practice in Social Studies Education: Understanding the Inquiry Design Model; Teaching Social Studies: A Methods Book for Methods Teachers; Teaching the C3 Framework; Visualizing Elementary Social Studies Methods; Research on Technology in Social Studies; and Guiding Learning with Technology.
+He has authored or co-authored several books, including Inquiry-Based Practice in Social Studies Education: Understanding the Inquiry Design Model; Teaching Social Studies: A Methods Book for Methods Teachers; Teaching the C3 Framework; Visualizing Elementary Social Studies Methods; Research on Technology in Social Studies; and Guiding Learning with Technology.

 Lee focuses on issues related to teacher knowledge and practices related to using inquiry in the classroom.
 His scholarly work with colleagues has resulted in an innovative approach to learning and teaching called the Inquiry Design Model.
 He is also interested in the uses of digital historical resources in learning and teaching as well as efforts to theorize and develop tools related to new literacies.
 His research focuses on inquiry design and classroom implementation and best design practices for online collections of historical resources targeted for K–12 classrooms.